Why avoid sulfates and silicons

 On a haircare perspective, what happens is most of the shampoos available in the market out there are infested with sulfates – unnecessary and detergent chemicals – that are eliminating the healthy and good-for-you natural hair oil, water, and protein, causing a deep dryness and opacity.
 Because you see your hair becoming a little disaster, you feel like pouring a good amount of conditioner right away to cover that damage.

-The bad news is many of the conditioners you are probably used to seeing and buying, are just a mix of silicons, wax, and petrol derivates (yes, PETROLEUM), working as makeup on your hair – hiding the damage and “faking looking good” – not to mention the health impacts.
+The bad news is many of the conditioners you that you use and buy, are just a mix of silicons, wax, and petrol derivates (yes, PETROLEUM), working as makeup on your hair – hiding the damage and “faking looking good” – not to mention the health impacts.
 It does look like your hair is super shiny and hydrated when in fact this is just literally how it looks like.
 Those chemicals are just making your hair greasy and heavy, giving you many reasons to wash it again, since the only substances capable of removing that from your hair are the harsh sulfates.
-That’s how the cycle starts and never ends.
+That’s how the cycle starts and it never ends.

 So to avoid that vicious cycle, we deeply encourage you to go for sulfate-free shampoos and silicone-free conditioners, to mention the least.
 What we recommend is that you would ideally check the whole ingredients list and stay away from other harmful, toxic and unnecessary chemicals from all beauty products you might need, but we will talk about that in a future post.